samkenxstream/SamKenX_pantheon-systems-documentation/source/content/secure-runtime-access.md

 Secure Runtime Access is available to [contract](https://pantheon.io/plans/pricing) customers with an [Organization](/organizations) dashboard.
 [Contact Sales](https://pantheon.io/contact-us) to request that SRA be enabled for your site.

 ### Considersations
+Users with Secure Runtime Access need to have an active Dashboard session in order to access DB services.
+* You canot access mysql, or sftp unless you have an active dashboard session.
+Terminus may be blocked as well, but i'm not 100% on that.
+* Dashboard sessions only last 24 hours (consistent with user dashboard doc
+* You can start a new dashboard session by logging into `dashboard.pantheon.io` or running `terminus auth:login`.

+We determine which user should have access to mysql, SFTP through the SSH key being used and which user account has the public key
+CI/CD integrations on sites that have SRA enabled and that rely on any of these services need to ensure they're creating a dashboard session before trying to their thing

 ## How to Access Runtime Services When SRA Is Enabled